Chatham Theatre: Early management

 Thomas Flynn and Henry Willard financed the construction of the Chatham Theatre in 1839.
 Under Flynn's management, the playhouse opened on 11 September 1839 with a production of A New Way to Pay Old Debts starring John R. Scott and Mrs. Thomas Flynn.
 It was essentially a neighborhood theatre at this time, and the effects of the Panic of 1837 were still being felt, so the establishment lost money.
 Nevertheless, Flynn and Willard kept it open for another year, staging comedies and dramas that starred popular actors, including James Anderson, William Rufus Blake, Junius Brutus Booth, and Mademoiselle Celeste.
 The theatre finally closed in January 1840 due to differences between the two owners.

 Charles R. Thorne bought Willard's stake and joined Flynn as manager for two weeks in February 1840.
 Still, the theatre saw little success.
 Thorne then bought out Flynn's stake for $500.
-As sole manager, Flynn led the playhouse to a profitable four years, featuring popular talents such as James S. Browne, Mary Duff, Edwin Forrest, Thomas D. Rice, John Sefton, Henry Wallack, and Bill Williams.
+As sole manager, Flynn led the playhouse to a profitable four years, featuring popular talents such as James S. Browne, Mary Ann Duff, Edwin Forrest, Thomas D. Rice, John Sefton, Henry Wallack, and Bill Williams.

 In 1844, Thorne sold the theatre to his stage manager, a Mr. Stevens, and to A. W. Jackson, who managed for one season.
 During this time, the theatre was mainly a blackface minstrel house.
 On 8 April 1845, Ben De Bar became stage manager, but he soon partnered with William S. Deverna to lease the building.
 De Bar ceased active management on 5 October.
 M. S. Phillips was the next lessee, followed by J. Fletcher, who bought the theatre in 1847.